chalmerlowe/intro_to_sprinting/class_materials/prereq_instructor.md

 ### Codeless Format:

-The Codeless Format can generally be handled in ~2 hours and doesn't require any code writing, but does include some commandline usage and covers `git`, GitHub, etc.
+The Codeless Format can generally be handled in ~2 hours and doesn't require any code writing, but does include some commandline usage and covers Git, GitHub, etc.

 ### Coding Project Format: